aslotte/aslotte.github.io/_posts/2020-10-06-how-to-track-your-model-training-with-mlops-net.md

 ## Wrapping up
 As MLOps.NET continues to mature, we'll see additional features introduced to support the experiment tracking process.
-Keeping a detailed audit trail on how your model came to be is becoming increasingly more important and as federal regulations catch up with the AI/ML industry this will become a necessity.
+Keeping a detailed audit trail for each model is becoming increasingly more important and as federal regulations catch up with the AI/ML industry this will become a real necessity.